Vallow-Daybell murders: Chad Daybell

-Chad's novels often depicted apocalyptic situations and dystopian futures, and featured characters based on his own family.
-In a memoir called Living on the Edge of Heaven, he claimed to have had two near-death experiences that allowed him to receive supernatural visions from "beyond the veil."
-A recurring theme in Chad's writings was a supernatural voice giving instructions and advice to him or to his characters.
-He commented: "I don't fictionalize any of the events portrayed [in my books].
-I'm really not that creative...
-My torn veil allows information to be downloaded into my brain from the other side.
-The scenes I am shown are real events that will happen."
-Chad was also a regular contributor to "Another Voice of Warning" (AVOW), a Mormon paid forum where he would discuss his near-death experiences and thoughts on the future.
+Chad's novels often depicted apocalyptic and dystopian futures.
+In a memoir called Living on the Edge of Heaven, he claimed to have had two near-death experiences that allowed him to receive supernatural visions from "beyond the veil".
+Daybell asserted that none of his books were fiction, but rather depicted coming events.
+Chad was also a regular contributor to Another Voice of Warning, a Mormon forum where he would discuss his near-death experiences and thoughts on the future.
 Over time, Chad's religious beliefs became increasingly extreme.
-Jason Gwilliam, the husband of Tammy's sister, later recalled that Chad's views had started changing around 2006 and 2007, as he became "hyper-focused on preparing for end of times."
-In 2010 or 2011, Chad started claiming he had visions about how the end of the world would occur.
 In 2013, he began prophesying there would be earthquakes, war, and destruction in the Americas.